Duder-onomy/app-state-chrome-extension/README.md

 - [x] Live refresh appState
 - [ ] Ability to edit appState and have that pushed into browser
+- [ ] Ability to freeze appState updates
+- [ ] Work nicely with page refreshes

 This is a helper Chrome Extension for [app-state](https://www.npmjs.com/package/app-state).
+You need to install app-state v0.2.0+ for it.
+Currently 0.2.0 is in beta (0.2.0-beta.X) on npm.

 You can currently inspect your appState and watch it update in real time: